 AI brings real benefits, but it also creates risks if businesses use it carelessly.
 The biggest mistake is over-automation.
 Customers still want a human response when the issue is sensitive, complex, or urgent.
 AI should handle repetition and routine tasks, not replace every conversation.

 Bias is another concern.
 If the data used to train a system is incomplete or skewed, the output can reflect those flaws.
 That can affect recommendations, prioritization, and customer treatment.
-Businesses need to review the inputs and the outputs so the system stays fair and useful.
+Businesses need to review both the inputs and the outputs so the system stays fair and useful.

 Adaptability matters as well.
 AI tools improve quickly, and client expectations change with them.
 A company that reviews its communication strategy regularly can keep pace instead of falling behind.
 That means testing new tools carefully, measuring the results, and keeping the customer experience front and center.